The Topology of Local Computing in Networks: Context and Objective

-\subparagraph*{Network Computing.} Recently, Casta\~neda et al.~\cite{CastanedaFPRRT19} applied Theorem~\ref{theo:generic} to synchronous fault-free computing in networks, that is, to the framework in which processes are located at the vertices of an $n$-node graph~$G$, and can exchange messages only along the edges of that graph.
+\subparagraph*{Network Computing.} Recently, Casta\~neda et al.~\cite{CastanedaFPRRT21} applied Lemma~\ref{lem:generic} to synchronous fault-free computing in networks, that is, to the framework in which processes are located at the vertices of a simple (no multiple edges, no loops) $n$-node undirected graph~$G$, and can exchange messages only along the edges of that graph.
 They mostly focus on \emph{input-output tasks} such as consensus and set-agreement, in a simplified computing model, called \textsf{KNOW-ALL}, specifying that every process is initially aware of the name and the location of all the other processes in the network.
-As observed in~\cite{CastanedaFPRRT19}, synchronous fault-free computing in the \textsf{KNOW-ALL} model preserves the \emph{facets} of the input complex, and do not subdivide them.
+As observed in~\cite{CastanedaFPRRT21}, synchronous fault-free computing in the \textsf{KNOW-ALL} model preserves the \emph{facets} of the input complex, and does not subdivide them.
 However, \emph{scissor cuts} may occur between adjacent facets during the course of the computation, that is, the protocol complex $\m{P}^{(t)}$ is obtained from the input complex $\m{I}$ by partially separating facets that initially shared a simplex.
-Fig.~\ref{fig:scissorcuts} illustrates two types of scissor cuts applied to the sphere, corresponding to two different communication networks.
+Figure~\ref{fig:scissorcuts} illustrates two types of scissor cuts applied to the sphere, corresponding to two different communication networks.
 The positions of the cuts depend on the structure of the graph~$G$ in which the computation takes place, and determining the precise impact of the structure of $G$ on the topology of the protocol complex is a nontrivial challenge, even in the \textsf{KNOW-ALL} model.

 Instead, we aim at analyzing classical \emph{graph problems} (e.g., coloring, independent set, etc.) in the standard \local\/ model~\cite{Peleg01} of network computing, which is weaker than the \textsf{KNOW-ALL} model, and thus allows for more complicated topological deformations.
 In the \local\/ model, every node is initially aware of solely its identifier (which is unique in the network), and its input (e.g., for minimum weight vertex cover or for list-coloring), all nodes wake up synchronously, and compute in locksteps.
 The \local\/ model is an ideal model for studying \emph{locality} in the context of network computing~\cite{Peleg01}.